 Using a risk matrix like the one below where the risk level is "Likelihood times Impact," each risk scenario can be classified.
 If the risk of a SQL injection attack were considered "Likely" or "Highly Likely" our example risk scenario would be classified as "Very High."

 Any scenario that is above the agreed-upon tolerance level should be prioritized for treatment to bring it within the organization's risk tolerance level.
-There are three ways of doing this:
+The following are three ways of doing this:

 - Avoid.
 If the risk outweighs the benefits, discontinuing an activity may be the best course of action if it means no longer being exposed to it.